dougnoel/sentinel.example/README.md

  * Google Chrome (Recommended)
  * Eclipse (Recommnded)

 You can find installation scripts for these tools and installation instructions below. **NOTE:** These instructions and the accompanying installation scripts are provided AS IS.
-You may log tickets to improve the efficacy of the instructions or script, but there is no support for the scripts.
-They are being provided to help users who are not developers install development tools.
+You may log tickets to improve the efficacy of the instructions or script, but there is no support for the scripts - they are being provided to help users who are not developers install development tools.
 If you are having difficulty installing any of these tools, please refer to the makers of these tools.
 Links to the makers of these tools are provided in [MAC-INSTALL.md](MAC-INSTALL.md) and [WIN-INSTALL.md](WIN-INSTALL.md).

 If you already have these tools installed, you can clone the sentinel.example project and move directly to Section 1.2.
-It is recommended that you use google chrome for initial setup.
-It is also suggested you use Eclipse as your IDE, as all the instructions are written for Eclipse.
+It is recommended that you use Google Chrome for initial setup.
+It is also suggested you use Eclipse as your IDE (development environment), as all the instructions are written for Eclipse.
 If you are familiar with IntelliJ or another editor, it is assumed you are knowledgeable enough to get the project working in your IDE without detailed instructions.

 ### 1.1.1 Mac Installation (5 - 20 minutes)
 Navigate to [sentinel.examples's release page](https://github.com/dougnoel/sentinel.example/releases) and download the **mac-install.command** file.
 Double-click on the file and everything you need will be automatically installed.